jardelnovaes/sefaz-eventos-helper/README.md

 $ mvn package
 ```

+It'll produce `target/sefaz-eventos-helper.tar.gz`, to install it on a new computer you'll need to extract it.

 ### Running
 The default runner script has a *fixed* JAVA_HOME path, please change it if needed.